 The role of the Oncology Clinical Nurse Specialist is to work with patients and their families experiencing cancer and its treatments.
 The Oncology CNS provides support for patients and their families, starting from diagnosis to treatment and thereafter.
-The support offered is through education, symptom management and counselling.
-On a day to day basis the Oncology CNS meets with new patients, and provides them with information and education on their treatments.
+The support offered is through education, symptom management, and counseling.
+On a day to day basis, the Oncology CNS meets with new patients and provides them with information and education on their treatments.

 Palliative Care Clinical Nurse Specialist

 The philosophy of our Palliative Care Service in The Galway Clinic is that by helping patients to live both pain and symptom-free and with good subjective quality of life; we empower them to live as whole and independent a life as possible; maintaining and enhancing rich relationships and good quality of life despite adversity.
 By living well with maximum supportive care, our experience is that patients die in peace of mind surrounded with serenity and dignity.
 The Palliative Care CNS is available as a resource for all nursing staff and other members of the multidisciplinary team.

 Our service is based on our relationships with individuals and their families.
 No two patients receive the same service.
 We listen, understand and respond using shared expertise, creative thinking, and whole hospital team involvement.

 We strive to embrace the concept of critical inquiry as central to the provision of a quality service and strive to embed developing knowledge into our practice.
 In conclusion, we are a growing person-centred service enabling all to flourish, families, staff and most importantly the patient.